WordPress/gutenberg/docs/contributors/git-workflow.md

 git merge upstream/master
 ```

-This will update you local copy to update your fork on github push your changes
+Once your local copy is updated, push your changes to update your fork on GitHub:

 ```
 git push